efe3535/walyrics/README.md

 ## installation
 copy config.example.py to /home/USERNAME/.config/walyrics/config.py

+copy `env.example` to `.env` and use your own Genius(c) APIKEY

+you have to specify your .env path in your walyrics config

 ### dependencies:

-you need `lyricsgenius, pillow, playerctl` to run wal
+you need `lyricsgenius, pillow, playerctl, feh` to run wal